101 Ways To Get More Customers Online

 73. Use Linkedin for Lead Generation

-Your website is the pillar that all your digital marketing is based around and will likely play an integral part within the sales process.
-It’s essential you get it right.
+Your website is the pillar that all your digital marketing is based around and will likely play an integral part in the sales process.
+You must get it right.

 74. Optimise your Website for All Devices

-With an increasing number of people using smartphones and tablets to visit websites and surf the web, it’s critical that your site caters to all people no matter what device they are using.
+With an increasing number of people using smartphones and tablets to visit websites and surf the web, your site must cater to all people no matter what device they are using.